-It is your responsibility to make sure you apply to renew your Manager's Certificate before it expires.
-If your certificate expires you will need to apply for a new Manager's Certificate.
+It is your responsibility to make sure you apply to renew your manager's certificate before it expires.
+If your certificate expires you will need to apply for a new manager's certificate.

-If your records are on file within the Christchurch District you will be sent a renewal application form and questionnaire before your certificate expires.
+If your records are on file within the Christchurch District you will be sent a renewal application form, questionnaire, and invoice before your certificate expires.
 This will be sent to the last postal address the Council’s Alcohol Licensing Team has for you.
-It is your responsibility to make sure your renewal application is received on time.
+If you have not received your renewal invoice and questionnaire, please contact Alcohol licensing for a copy.

-If you have received a conviction since your Manager's Certificate was last renewed or issued, the Alcohol Licensing Inspector and Police may require a shortened renewal period and/or a suspension of your licence.
+If you have received a conviction since your manager's certificate was last renewed or issued, the Alcohol Licensing Inspector and Police may require a shortened renewal period and/or a suspension of your licence.

+They will still be offering the new LQC under the Sale and Supply of Alcohol Act 2012.
 Any questions about the Bridging Test or LCQ should be made directly to Service IQ (external link)at 0800 863 693.